modelica/efmi-standard.org/content/about.md

 A good summary of the outcome is given in the public [ITEA 3 EMPHYSIS industrial demonstrator report](/media/resources/emphysis-public-demonstrator-summary.pdf).

-The results of the _EMPHYSIS_ project have been transferd to the in 2021 founded _Modelica Association Project Functional Mock-up Interface for embedded systems_ (MAP eFMI), to prepare them for open access standardization and publication and the organization of a volunteer community promoting and developing eFMI.
+The results of the _EMPHYSIS_ project have been transferred to the in 2021 founded _Modelica Association Project Functional Mock-up Interface for embedded systems_ (MAP eFMI), to prepare them for open access standardization and publication and the organization of a volunteer community promoting and developing eFMI.
 11 of the original _EMPHYSIS_ project partners immediately joined MAP eFMI, demonstrating their strong believe and commitment in the eFMI technology.

 # Legal information{id="Legal-information"}